Lessons software developers can learn from!

-If you're a software developer, you are probably somewhere in-between mildly intrigued and die-hard fan of HBO's latest show, Silicon Valley.
-Just as advertising folk were scrutinizing Mad Men and House of Cards is the ultimate exposé of the political arena, Silicon Valley aims to show you a real insight into the tech world as you follow the lives of Richard, Ehrlich and the team at fictional app start-up, Pied Piper.
+If you're a software developer, you are probably somewhere in-between mildly intrigued and a die-hard fan of HBO's latest show, Silicon Valley.
+Just as advertising folk was scrutinizing Mad Men and House of Cards is the ultimate exposé of the political arena, Silicon Valley aims to show you a real insight into the tech world as you follow the lives of Richard, Ehrlich and the team at fictional app start-up, Pied Piper.
 Is it realistic?
 Well, that's a post for another day.
 What it can claim is to be quite a useful guide into getting it right (or very, very wrong) when building your first app and running your first start-up company.
-While many software developers dream of being the next Sergey, Larry and Steve, they can't simply rely on IT skills to create a functioning business.
-From monetizing your app to excellent customer service, there are many lessons to be learnt along the way.
+While many software developers dream of being the next Sergey, Larry, and Steve, they can't simply rely on IT skills to create a functioning business.
+From monetizing your app to excellent customer service, there are many lessons to be learned along the way.

 When the Pied Piper was originally created, it was aimed at songwriters to help them find out if their work infringed on copyrights.
 A music-streaming app would've had a limited target market and reach but by focusing on the big money maker - the app's powerful compression algorithm - the creators were suddenly looking at a six-figure offer.
 Like Gavin Belson says: "If we can make your audio and video files smaller, we can make cancer smaller.
 And hunger.
 And AIDS."
 Dream big.

-Lesson: While you are working on your app, make the time to blue-sky alternatives or expansions.
+Lesson: While you are working on your app, take the time to blue-sky alternatives or expansions.
 Stretch possibilities and parameters.
 If, for example, your app is aimed at busy moms, think of how it will be used by retired men.
 What if it had geo functionality?
 Appealed to the trade?
 What if it was transactional?
 What else can it solve simultaneously?

 Deliberately turn it on its head and you might be surprised at what you'll discover.

 Trust user feedback